simontjell/OnePasswordBash/README.md

 opp Github 2 --raw
 ```

-This wil provide the item in JSON format.
+This will provide the item in JSON format.

 ## Installation